MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 Dynamics 365 Customer Voice provides an easy way to send your survey to multiple people through email.
 By using the built-in email composer, you can send customized email invitations to your recipients and track their status.

 > [!NOTE]
->  In US Government Community Cloud, emails are sent from the logged in user's account.
+> - In US Government Community Cloud, emails are sent from the logged in user's account.
+> - If you are sending email using the default domain, you can send a maximum of 10,000 emails per day.
+If you are using a [custom domain](customize-sender-email.md), there is no limit on the number of emails you can send per day.

 **To send a survey by using email**